-Whether you are looking for family guard dogs or personal protection dogs, one of the ultimate pet protectors are Canis Panthers.
-The breed of dog is defensive minded, suspicious of strangers, very agile, extremely beautiful, and highly intelligent.
+Whether you are looking for family guard dogs or personal protection dogs, one of the ultimate pet protectors is Canis Panthers.
+The breed of dog is defensive-minded, suspicious of strangers, very agile, extremely beautiful, and highly intelligent.
 These guard dogs have a fine nose, a wide jaw and chest, and a heavily muscular body.

 Owners remove the rear dewclaws, dock the tail, and crop the ears of these guard dogs.
 Canis Panthers are loyal to their family ‘pack’ and owner.
 They are natural protectors.
 Michael Gypsy Stratten, L. Lopez, and ‘Scorpio’ Jones were personal dog trainers living in the inner city who had a difficult time obtaining excellent dogs from breeders because of their training purpose.

 Young men in the military and stationed in Germany scouted for what the trio considered ‘better’ dogs for the purpose.
 The Rottweiler, Giant Schnauzer, German Shepherd, and Doberman were popular in the 1970s.
 The cost of purchasing the dogs and paying quarantine fees along with the uncertainty of the young men shipping the guard dogs prevented using them.